moltenform/typescript2020template/src/contents.md

     - hit code is shown in blue, not-hit in red
     - retry the steps if no colors are shown or if all colors are in red,
     - it seems to not run correctly sometimes... perhaps because it takes a while to load the sourcemaps
-- confirmed that async/await code runs correctly
-    - load the page and click the "go async" test button
 - separate tsconfig files for development and production
     - useful for e.g. ignoring minor eslint items until building for production
-- you can optionally run a script to add assert markers
-    - if a user says they are getting an error message, you can know the origin of the error message.

 Started with sample ts-loader code [here](https://github.com/TypeStrong/ts-loader/tree/master/examples/fork-ts-checker-webpack-plugin).